austinmula/cw-fe-assestment-task-1-am/OUTPUT.md

      - Added descriptive alt attributes to images
    - **Benefit**: Better accessibility and more intuitive user interface

+7. **Component Architecture Refactoring**
+   - **Issue**: App.tsx was overcrowded with all components in a single file (130+ lines)
+   - **Fix**: Separated components into individual files for better organization:
+     - Created `/components/Header.tsx` - Header component with logo and navigation search
+     - Created `/components/HeroSection.tsx` - Main hero section with background image and search
+     - Created `/components/SearchInput.tsx` - Reusable search input component with hooks
+     - Created `/components/TagList.tsx` - Tag display component for trending/suggested tags
+     - Refactored `App.tsx` to import and use these components (reduced from 130+ to ~20 lines)
+   - **Benefit**:
+     - Improved maintainability and code organization
+     - Better separation of concerns
+     - Easier testing and debugging
+     - Enhanced reusability of components
+     - Follows React best practices for component structure

 **All TypeScript errors resolved**: ✅ No compilation errors remain